Value of Truth in Photography

 “Photography, as a powerful medium of expression and communications, offers an infinite variety of perception, interpretation and execution.” —Ansel Adams

-Our initial reaction to photographic images often leans towards belief or trust that the picture tells a true, unbiased story.
-By following these gut reactions, we are often led by the hand toward manipulation by advertisers, marketers, and product designers, but if we aren’t going to get the thing that we are shown, why even bother?
+Our initial reaction to photographic images often leans toward belief or trust that the picture tells a true, unbiased story.
+By following these gut reactions, we are often led by the hand toward manipulation by advertisers, marketers, and product designers.
+But if we aren’t going to get the thing that we are shown, why even bother?

 Historically, the earliest photographic technologies such as daguerreotype were seen as an easier way to accurately create representations of people, architecture and places—a technological substitute for the more cumbersome process of painting.
 It was only through errors that occurred during photographic capture and in the darkroom, that we find the first manipulations and artistic renderings.
 Since then, photography has been engaged in an ongoing process of experimentation, altering both the way we take pictures and what we do with them in post-production.
 With these abilities, photographers and their editors were able to change what was ‘true’ and decide how a final work was to be seen (see examples of manipulations through history).
 Presumably, the further we wander from that initial shutter click, the further we stray from the truth.